chung-leong/progressive-json/examples/food-data/README.md

 # Food Data Example

-This example demonstrates how you can use [`usePartialJSON`](./doc/usePartialJSON.md) to present data from a large JSON file.
+This example demonstrates how you can use [`usePartialJSON`](../../doc/usePartialJSON.md) to present data from a large JSON file.
 We'll examine a pair of React components.
 One implements continuous (or "infinite") scrolling, while the other employs more traditional pagination.

-The data source is a 68-meg JSON file file the [USDA](https://fdc.nal.usda.gov/download-datasets.html) containing information about food nutrients.
+The data source is a 68-meg JSON file from the [USDA](https://fdc.nal.usda.gov/download-datasets.html) containing information about food nutrients.

 ## Live Demo